 Most VPNs love to boast that you can use the service on ‘all your devices’, but this isn't always easy.
 You'll need to separately install clients on every mobile, desktop PC and tablet – maybe set up OpenVPN on unsupported devices – and then figure out how to manually set up smart TVs, game consoles and whatever else you need to use.
 All while trying to avoid falling foul of the VPN's limit of maximum simultaneous connections.

-All of this could be avoided if providers would offer VPN routers.
+Life is much easier if providers offer VPN routers with flexible apps.
 Getting started becomes as easy as plugging the new router into your old one and providing your account ID.
 Once it's authenticated, the router appears on your local list of wireless networks and you can log in as usual from any device.